MicrosoftDocs/azure-devops-yaml-schema/task-reference/visual-studio-test-platform-installer-v1.md

 **`versionSelector`** - **Version**<br>
 `string`.
 Required when `packageFeedSelector = nugetOrg || packageFeedSelector = customFeed`.
 Allowed values: `latestPreRelease` (Latest (Includes Pre-Release)), `latestStable` (Latest Stable), `specificVersion` (Specific Version).
 Default value: `latestPreRelease`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Pick whether to install the latest version or a specific version of the Visual Studio Test Platform.
-If you use the test platform installer to run Coded UI tests, ensure that the version you choose matches the major version of Visual Studio with which the test binaries were built.
-For e.g., if the Coded UI test project was built using Visual Studio 2017 (version 15.x), you must use test platform version 15.x.
+Installs the latest version or a specific version of the Visual Studio Test Platform.
+If you use the test platform installer to run Coded UI tests, the chosen Visual Studio Test Platform must match the major version of the Visual Studio installation that built the test binaries.
+For example, if the Coded UI test project was built using Visual Studio 2017 (version 15.x), you must use Test Platform version 15.x.
 <!-- :::editable-content-end::: -->
 <br>